Physicists have developed a new concept to improve the sensitivity of gravitational-wave detectors.

 Therefore, the researchers applied another trick.
 By superimposing two squeezed laser beams, they created two new laser beams which are quantum mechanically entangled.
 One of the beams is used to perform the precision measurement, the other one is used as a reference beam.
 By comparing measurement and reference beam, the scientists can now determine both phase and amplitude with decreased uncertainty.
 This allows them to detect tiny changes in both variables.

 “We can now for the first time outsmart Heisenberg’s uncertainty principle because we’re measuring all variables relative to an entangled reference system,” explains Sebastian Steinlechner, lead author of the study published in Nature Photonics.
-He is a PhD student in Schnabel’s group within the Collaborative Research Centre/Transregio 7.
+He is a PhD student in Schnabel’s group within the Collaborative Research Center/Transregio 7.

 In this way, the physicists suppress the disturbance from laser stray light in the detector.
 Even single laser photons gone astray can combine inseparably with the measurement signal and distort the results.
 The new method now enables a more precise and independent measurement of both phase and amplitude changes in the laser light.
 Using this split into two independent components, stray light can be identified immediately during the measurement.
 Affected data are eliminated from further analysis, thereby increasing the precision of the final results.